ligonliu/termuxtracker/README.md

 # termuxtracker
+minimal Android GPS tracker using termux-location running on termux python3

+# How does it work?
-minimal Android GPS tracker using termux-location running on termux python3 client acquires location and reports location to server by UDP packet.
+client acquires location and reports location to server by UDP packets.
 That's it!